Rootcipher8112/-Enterprise-Network-Lab/README.md

    7. Check to see if the domain is visible to the Ubuntu machine:
       - Run the following command to attempt a connection to the domain:

-            realm discover rootdomain.com
+            realm discover ROOTDOMAIN.COM

    8. Join the domain
-      - To join the domain we will run the following command:
+      - To join the domain as one of our domain admins we will run the following command:

-            realm join rootdomain.com
+            realm join -U jrowe ROOTDOMAIN.COM

       - You will be prompted to enter the Administrator password, then press enter.
       - Verify the connection using the following command:

-            id client-2@rootdomain.com
+            id jrowe@rootdomain.com

    9. Lastly we edit the common-session file to automatically create a home folder for the new user.
       - To edit the file we will run the following command: